Illya-Kryushenko/Architecture_as_Code/docs/adr/ADR-0001-initial-concept.md

-# ADR-0001: Initial concept for Executable Architecture
+# ADR-0001: Initial concept for Architecture as Code (AaC)

 ## Status